jreyes88/Web-Accessibility/Implementing Accessible Solutions - Screen Readers/README.md

 - Use it when there is not visible text available for an element
 - Does not work consistently on all elements (like `<div>` or `<span>`)
 - Will overwrite content - use with extreme caution!
-    + Higher in Accessibility Tree heirarchy
+    + Higher in Accessibility Tree hierarchy
 - Spell things correctly, not phonetically
 - Format: `aria-label="value"`